andrewdmarques/HiCt_Sequencing-Informatics-Pipeline/README.md

 ## Configuration

-The pipeline's behavior can be customized using the configuration file (config.yaml).
-The configuration file allows you to specify various parameters, including:

 - Minimum amplicon length: The minimum length of the amplicons to be considered during read alignment.
 - Minimum coverage: The minimum coverage required to consider a position for variant calling.
 - Minimum allele frequency: The minimum frequency required to consider a variant.